-The IPSS-R has been developed by a group of International MDS experts representing 11 countries and 7012 patients.
-These data has been used to estimate life expectancy (survival) for a patient newly diagnosed with MDS without treatment and the risk of developing acute myelogenous leukemia (AML).
-The risk category (measure of severity) is estimated using results from the bone marrow biopsy and aspirate, the cytogenetics and the peripheral blood draw (CBC, differential and platelet count).
+The IPSS-R has been developed by a group of International MDS experts representing 11 countries and 7,012 patients.
+These data have been used to estimate life expectancy (survival) for a patient newly diagnosed with MDS without treatment and the risk of developing acute myeloid leukaemia (AML).
+The risk category (measure of severity) is estimated using results from the bone marrow biopsy and aspirate, the cytogenetics and the peripheral blood test (full blood examination, differential and platelet count).